 Expand and strengthen our online and in-person youth programs.
 The pandemic brought hundreds of new youth into Keshet’s programs.
 We must continue to serve them even as we relaunch and expand our signature in-person programs.

-When you contribute to Dare to Dream, you are ensuring these programs are accessible and investing in more robust outreach efforts to reach even more youth, particularly the most vulnerable.
+Dare to Dream funds will help ensure these programs are accessible and support more robust outreach efforts to reach even more youth, particularly the most vulnerable.

 Build our presence in cities and states with thriving Jewish communities but anti-LGBTQ political climates.
 Hundreds of thousands of LGBTQ Jews live in states where their rights and safety are under threat.
 Keshet must have the resources to mobilize those communities to fight for LGBTQ rights.

-When you contribute to Dare to Dream, you help Keshet show up for thousands of LGBTQ Jews in states like Florida, Texas, and Ohio, creating change and mobilizing where the need is greatest.
+Dare to Dream funds will help Keshet show up for thousands of LGBTQ Jews in states like Florida, Texas, and Ohio, creating change and mobilizing where the need is greatest.

 Seize exciting new opportunities.
 When Idit started leading Keshet in 2001, no one could have predicted where we’d be today.
 Idit always looks to take the next strategic leap.

-Your support of Dare to Dream provides the resources for Idit and Keshet to take on new challenges with boldness and a visionary commitment to equality and belonging for us all.
+Dare to Dream funds will provide the resources for Idit and Keshet to take on new challenges with boldness and a visionary commitment to equality and belonging for us all.

 September 2001: “How is what you are doing a Jewish issue?
 And are there really so many of you gay and lesbian Jews?”